-Daniel R. Katz is the board chair and former president of the Rainforest Alliance, an organization he co-founded in 1986 at the age of 24.
+Daniel R. Katz is the board chair and former President and CEO of the Rainforest Alliance, an organization he co-founded in 1986 at the age of 24.

-As the senior program director at the Overbrook Foundation, he directs the foundation’s environmental giving in the areas of international biodiversity conservation and sustainable consumption.
-At Overbrook, Katz created Catalog Choice, an online service that offers an easy way for millions of users to stop the flow of unwanted catalogs into their mailboxes.
-He is currently spearheading initiatives to build a stronger, more inclusive, and equitable environmental movement in the United States.
+Mr. Katz is the vice president, Environment Program at The Overbrook Foundation, where he directs environmental philanthropy in areas ranging from biodiversity conservation and sustainable consumption to movement building and innovation.
+At Overbrook, he has launched numerous initiatives, including Catalog Choice, an online service that offers an easy way for millions of users to stop the flow of unwanted catalogs into their mailboxes.
+He is currently spearheading initiatives to build a stronger, more inclusive, and more equitable environmental movement in the United States.

-A former Kellogg Foundation National Leadership Fellow, Katz has served as a consultant, adviser, and board member for numerous organizations including People for the American Way, Grist.org, and the Nespresso Sustainability Advisory Board.
-He is a member of the Council on Foreign Relations and the editor of two volumes -- Why Freedom Matters: The Spirit of the Declaration of Independence in Prose, Poetry and Song [Workman], and Tales from the Jungle: A Rainforest Reader [Crown].
+A former Kellogg Foundation National Leadership Fellow, Mr. Katz has served as a consultant, adviser, and board member for numerous organizations including People for the American Way, Grist.org, the Gibson Guitar Foundation, and the Nespresso Sustainability Advisory Board.
+He is a member of the Council on Foreign Relations and the editor of two volumes: Why Freedom Matters: The Spirit of the Declaration of Independence in Prose, Poetry and Song (Workman) and Tales from the Jungle: A Rainforest Reader (Crown).

-Katz is a frequent speaker at colleges and universities around the country on the topics of social entrepreneurism, rainforest conservation, sustainability, and leadership.
-He received his MBA from the Stern School of Business, New York University where he recently became an adjunct professor.
-He lives in New York City with his wife Maggie, and their two children.
+Mr. Katz is a frequent speaker at colleges and universities around the country on the topics of social entrepreneurism, rainforest conservation, sustainability, and leadership.
+He received his MBA from New York University's Stern School of Business, where he also taught sustainability and business.
+He is an ICF accredited executive coach and received his training at the Hudson Institute of Coaching in Santa Barbara, California.
+He studied Chinese linguistics in Wuhan, the People’s Republic of China.
+Mr. Katz lives in New York City with his wife, Maggie, and their two children.